 This means you will not have to pay the full balance in one go, but you must make the payments by the due dates shown on the letter.

 The application for a liability order will continue for any balance due at the time of the court date.
-If you're up to date with your payments, no further action will be taken.
+If you're up to date with your payments, no other action will be taken.

 If you cannot afford the payments shown on the letter, or we have advised you to make an offer, you can use My Council Tax Online to set up a payment plan.
 You will get an immediate answer on whether it is accepted.

-You have 14 days from the date on your Council Tax summons letter to complete this.
+You have 14 days from the date on your Council Tax summons letter to make an offer.
 See where to find the date of your Council Tax summons.

 We will apply for a liability order